 - Sector specific funds and many more.

-You can invest your money in any of these options based on your risk bearing capacity and goal.
+You can invest your money in any of these options based on your risk-bearing capacity and goal.
 For ex.
-If you want to just park your extra cash for ultra short term, then you can consider Money market funds.
+If you want to just park your extra cash for the ultra short term, then you can consider Money market funds.
 You can pick any random money market fund and you’ll see their past return rate would be more than 7-8% annually.
-Best part, you’re not locked in like a fixed deposit for years.
+The best part, you’re not locked in like a fixed deposit for years.
+The best place to keep your emergency fund is in treasury funds.
+Because the government can print money and give it to you if they fail to pay on time.
+But no banks ever have the power to print money.
+If they go bankrupt, you run a huge risk.

 If you’d like to what mutual fund as an investment is, then click here to read complete article